qeesung/asciiplayer/README.md

                    /_/   \_\____/ \____|___|___|_|   |_____/_/   \_\_| |_____|_| \_\
 ```

-ASCIIPlayer is a library and tool that can play gif and video into ASCII mode and can convert gif and video into ASCII picture.
+ASCIIPlayer is a library and tool that can play picture(png,jpeg,gif) and video(mp4,avi) in ASCII mode and can convert the picture and video into ASCII picture.

 ## Table of contents